Contains Instructions, Individualized Health Plans, Standards of Care, Provider Order forms, Documentation records/logs and resources

 #520 School Nurse FAQs regarding Diabetes Management: Answers questions related to stabilizing snack, correction factors, out of state orders, lack of supplies, field trips, etc.

-NDEP Helping the Student with Diabetes Succeed: The purpose of this guide is to educate school personnel about effective diabetes management and to share a set of practices that enable schools to ensure a safe learning environment for students with diabetes, particularly those who use insulin to control the disease (all students with type 1 and some with type 2 diabetes).
+NDEP School Guide 2016: The purpose of this guide is to educate school personnel about effective diabetes management and to share a set of practices that enable schools to ensure a safe learning environment for students with diabetes, particularly those who use insulin to control the disease (all students with type 1 and some with type 2 diabetes).

 #728 Developmental Stages and Diabetes: Students need to be encouraged and supported to gradually assume diabetes self-care as they mature and demonstrate confidence.
 Newly diagnosed students may temporarily be unable to perform tasks per their developmental age until they adjust to their diagnosis and new life.
 This general list can help guide discussions as a child matures and advances in responsibility.

 #729 Psycho-Social Aspects of Diabetes: The diagnosis of diabetes can cause any number of feelings in each family member as well as in the family as a group.
 This guide can be helpful as a child with diabetes grows into their disease and may help identify possible solutions.